 I was proud of myself.
 I was proud of the hard work I had put in to earn that new title.
-I worked so many hours, sacrificed so much time from my family.
-But I knew it would be worth it.
-And now I had the job title to prove it.
+I worked so many hours, sacrificing so much of my time with my family.
+But, I knew it would all be worth it, especially now that I had my new job title to prove it.

 I remember proudly passing out my new business cards to anyone that would take one.
-Being pro-choice was not just a movement to me; it was a lifestyle.
-I wholeheartedly embraced that lifestyle and loved being a part of it.
+Being pro-choice wasn’t only a movement to me, it was a lifestyle.
+I fully embraced that lifestyle and loved being a part of it.

-One of the reasons I was so taken aback when finding my old business card was not just because it was a reminder of how proud I had been to run an abortion clinic…something I find deplorable now.
-It was because of the things I took part in while I had that big title.
+One of the reasons I was so taken aback when finding my old business card was not just because it was a reminder of how proud I had been to run an abortion clinic, something I find deplorable now.
+I was taken aback because of all of the things I engaged in while I had that big title.

-The memories of handing women small monetary checks in order to pay for their silence after we had left them with a serious infection after their abortion.
+I remember handing women small monetary checks to pay for their silence after we had left them with a serious infection after their abortion.
 The memories of watching women bleed out on our abortion table and being instructed not to call the ambulance because we didn’t want to let the pro-lifers know that we had a medical emergency.
 The memories I have of “joking” about the babies that died in our facility by abortion.
 The memories I have of training our abortion facility employees on the “normalcy” of abortion and how to convince women that abortion is the best choice for them.

-Part of being a former abortion clinic worker is learning how to deal with your past sin.
-It may be the lady who came to your clinic for an abortion that you bump into at the store.
-It could be standing in front of your former abortion facility and remembering all of the damage your words and actions did to so many women.
+Part of being a former abortion clinic worker is learning how to deal with your past sins.
+The woman that came to your clinic for an abortion could also be the familiar face that you bump into at the store.
+It could be standing in front of your former abortion facility and remembering all of the damage your thoughts, words, and actions caused so many women.
 It could be finding that old business card that reminds you of the pride you felt when you became the director of an abortion facility.

 People ask me all the time, “How do you live with your past?”
-My answer is silly, but it is a true story.
+My answer is silly, but it’s a true story.
+It’s my story.

 One day I was watching the kid’s movie “Kung Fu Panda” with my daughter.
 In the film there is a wise, old tortoise named Oogway.
 He is talking to one of his students who is frustrated with his current situation.
 Oogway asks his student, “Do you know why today is called the present?
 Because it is a gift.”

 That little line by an animated tortoise hit me like a ton of bricks.
 Today is a gift.
 There is absolutely nothing we can do with our past.
-And there is very little we can do to control our future.
+There is very little we can do to control our future, or if there is a tomorrow for us in this life.
+All there is for us is the present.
 We live NOW.
 We serve NOW.
 We choose to move on from our past NOW.

-**This article was originally published by LifeSiteNews.com.
-Any reproduction or quotation from this article must give appropriate credit and sourcing to their website http://www.lifesitenews.com/blogs/i-helped-so-many-women-abort-their-babies.-how-can-i-live-with-that-fact
+**The original article was published by LifeSiteNews.com.
+Any reproduction or quotation from this article must give appropriate credit and sourcing to their website.